godotengine/godot-docs/classes/class_popup.rst

 Description
 -----------

 Popup is a base :ref:`Control<class_Control>` used to show dialogs and popups.
 It's a subwindow and modal by default (see :ref:`Control<class_Control>`) and has helpers for custom popup behavior.
-All popup methods ensure correct placement within the viewport.
+All popup methods ensure correct placement within the viewport, not the current Camera.

 Properties
 ----------